What should you look for during an inspection?

 Inspect that all the safety features of your pool are in place.
 This should be done prior to occupancy and during any inspection throughout the lease period.
 Fences shouldn’t be left propped open, and self-closing gates and other barriers should be tested to ensure they work.
 If there’s not a fence around the pool, you’ll want to inspect the closures and locks on any doors or windows that allow access to the outdoor space that contains the pool.

-2. Air Conditioning Filters
+2. Have the Air Conditioning Filters been changed?

 The HVAC systems in Phoenix work overtime, thanks to our long and very hot summers.
 Make sure you’re getting the air conditioning system serviced and inspected annually, and include a mandate in your lease agreement that tenants change the filters every month.
 This will prolong the life of your unit.
 You can send reminders to your tenants or even have the filters delivered on the date that they need to be changed.
 We have found that inexpensive filters are best as the thicker filters often make the unit work harder to draw air.
 This can cause long term damage.